dgilland/yummly.py/README.md

 # yummly.py

-Python library for Yummly API: https://developer.yummly.com
+Python library for Yummly API: [https://developer.yummly.com](https://developer.yummly.com)

-Version: 0.1.0
+Version: 0.3.0

+**NOTE:** This library and its author is not affliated with Yummly.

 ## Installation